-A common industry term for "Management Service" is "Device Management Service" (DMS).
-Since Device is used in a special manner in this document, we shorten the term.
+The common industry term "Device Management Service" (DMS) is shorted in this document because the word Device is used frequently.

-• Management Agent: The entity that uses the FIDO Device Onboard Device software to allow the device ownership to be transferred using FIDO Device Onboard protocols.
+• Management Agent: The entity on the device that uses the FIDO Device Onboard Device software to allow the device ownership to be transferred using FIDO Device Onboard protocols.
 During FIDO Device Onboard operation, the Management Agent interacts with the Management Service via the ServiceInfo key-value pairs.